 RigidMedianFilter : filters the displacements using a median filter.
 The routine is realized using parallel computing Additional parameters are

-kernel : the size of the kernel [ax lat ele] in m, NOT in samples
+kernel : the size of the kernel [ax lat ele] in m, NOT in samples, single-sided!!.
+For 2D data, format is [ax lat].

 ncores : the number of wanted cores, if empty all available cores are used